legendarycode3/simple-voting-contract/README.md

 ## Project Overview
 A decentralized voting smart contract that allows candidates to be registered, votes to be cast, and results to be viewed off-chain and on-chain.
 Where:
+* Any user can register as a voter.

 ## Project Structure